As a high-level soccer player and coach, I’ve encountered many personalities on the field.

 - And many more!

-There is no denying the many unique personality traits of soccer players, but there are some universal traits and interests that are present in most of the top players.
+There is no denying the many unique personality traits of soccer players, but some universal traits and interests are present in most top players.

-When you understand the importance of being competitive, disciplined, hardworking, etc, then you can focus on cultivating these skills to improve your game.
+When you understand the importance of being competitive, disciplined, hardworking, etc., you can focus on cultivating these skills to improve your game.